-Couponing at CVS is tricky at first, but trust us, it’s one of THE best drugstores for couponing.
-If you know how to shop smart and find the best CVS coupons, then it’s easy to score tons of household items for cheap, or even free.
+Learning how to coupon at CVS is tricky at first, but trust us, it’s one of THE best drugstores for couponing.
+If you know how to shop smart and find the best CVS coupons, then it’s easy to score tons of household items for cheap or even free.
 Personally, I think CVS is the easiest and most new-couponer friendly of the drugstores.

-The thing is, you can’t go in without understanding how CVS couponing really works — or without being a regular CVS customer.
+The thing is, you can’t go in without an understanding of how CVS couponing really works — or without being a regular CVS customer.
 The more you shop at CVS, the more you’ll save at CVS.
 And that doesn’t mean spending all your hard-earned cash.

-I’m going to teach you everything you need to know about saving money at CVS, including how to start earning ExtraBucks (which is like CVS store credit), where to find CVS coupons, how to stack coupons, and what to expect when you get to the register.
+I’m going to teach you everything you need to know about how to coupon at CVS, including how to start earning ExtraBucks (which is like CVS store credit), where to find CVS coupons, how to stack coupons, and what to expect when you get to the register.

 (Psst!
 Don’t forget to download The Krazy Coupon Lady app to get the latest CVS coupons.)

 1. The CVS weekly ad is where you’ll find the current CVS coupons and deals.

-The CVS weekly ad is where you’ll find all the coupons and deals that run Sunday to Saturday.
-Krazy Coupon Lady also publishes the best CVS deals each Saturday before they go live.
+The CVS weekly ad is where you’ll find all the coupons and deals that run from Sunday to Saturday.
+The Krazy Coupon Lady also publishes the best CVS deals each Saturday before they go live.

 But here’s the catch: you gotta be an ExtraCare cardholder to take advantage of any of the weekly ad deals.
 Which is why the first thing you gotta do to become a CVS couponing pro is …

-2. Sign up for an ExtraCare account and start earning ExtraBucks.
+2. Sign up for CVS ExtraCare Rewards and start earning ExtraBucks.